AKSW/sante/readme.md

 ```
 whereas:

-      <war> stands for smile war file
+      <war>  stands for smile war file.

-      <path> stands for the target index directory
+      <path> stands for the target index directory.

-      <port> stands for the server publishing port (default 8080)
+      <port> stands for the server publishing port (default 8080).

 ### Starting sante.smile using Jetty